ndowkunda/LoanShieldAPI/README.md

 ## Endpoints

-The LoanShield app includes a `POST /loan-applications` endpoint that accepts applicant data and returns a decision object indicating whether their loan application has been approved or declined.
+The LoanShield app includes a `POST /loan-applications` endpoint that accepts customer data and returns a decision object indicating whether their loan application has been approved or declined.
 The response object will include a `Decision` property with the value of either `"Approved"` or `"Rejected"`.

 To use the `POST /loan-applications` endpoint, send a POST request to the following URL: